Khristinasheer/rotten-oranges/README.md

   - EmptyHome.svg (Gray roof)
   - InfectedHome.svg (Light Green Roof)

-However, the SVG that was provided for Healthy House has a red roof.
+However, the SVG that was provided for Healthy House had a red roof.
+I changed the red color to blue.
 I just wanted to point that out to avoid the confusion.

-All SVG files were minified using https://jakearchibald.github.io/svgomg.

 ### Situation